'70 widebodies, 400 single-aisle jets': Air India on mega deal with Boeing, Airbus for 470 planes

 The acquisition of new aircraft, which will come with an entirely new cabin interior, complements Air India’s previously announced plan to refit its existing widebody B787 and B777 aircraft with new seats and inflight entertainment systems.

 The first of these refitted aircraft will enter service in mid-2024.
 The Air India group currently comprises full-service Air India, as well as two low-cost subsidiaries Air India Express and Air Asia India which are in the process of merging.
-Its parent, Tata Sons, recently announced its intention to merge Air India with full-service airline Vistara, a joint venture between Tata Sons and Singapore Airlines in which the former holds a 51% share.
-In steady state, subject to
+Tata in November announced the merger of Air India with Vistara, a joint venture with Singapore Airlines, to cement Air India as India's largest international carrier and second largest in the domestic market after IndiGo.

-regulatory approval, the Group would comprise a single full-service airline, Air India, and a single lowcost airline, Air India Express.
+President Joe Biden hailed the "historic agreement" for Air India to purchase 220 Boeing airplanes with a list price of $34 billion.

+The Air India order is Boeing’s third biggest in dollar value and second of all time in quantity, the White House said.

 Copyright©2023 Living Media India Limited.
 For reprint rights: Syndications Today